Eugenius0/ai-travel-planer/README.md

 ![image](https://github.com/user-attachments/assets/cd87ac57-5b62-471b-bbbc-812032f356cd)

-Based on Human Judgement:
+### Based on Human Judgement:

+### Question 1
-- In which state is Freiburg im Breisgau and name its most famous sight?.
+**In which state is Freiburg im Breisgau and name its most famous sight?**

+**Output:**
 Freiburg im Breisgau is located in the state of Baden-Württemberg in Germany.

-The most famous sight in Freiburg im Breisgau is the Münster.
-The Münster is a 13th-century church that houses the famous Black Forest Woodcarver's Guild.
-However, the most notable feature of the Münster is the impressive clock tower.
+The most famous sight in Freiburg im Breisgau is the Münster, a 13th-century cathedral known for its remarkable architecture.
+The Münster is home to the famous Black Forest Woodcarver's Guild, and its most notable feature is the impressive clock tower.

+### Question 2
-- How high is the Feldberg in the Black Forest?
+**How high is the Feldberg in the Black Forest?**

+**Output:**
 The Feldberg is the highest point of the Black Forest, with an elevation of 1,493 meters (4,893 ft) above sea level.